N1v0k/docktartar/readme.md

 #### changed:
 * changed tartar to docktarar in docker-compose
+* changed order of Dockerfile commands and CHMOD command

 #### removed:
 * BACKUP_KEEPTIME ... will be added again when working